Ouma’s Chocolate and Berry Tea Cake

 Grease and line x 22 cm baking tins.

-Sift all of the dry ingredients (cake flour, cocoa, baking powder, bicarb, salt) together in a separate bowl.
+Sift all of the dry ingredients (cake flour, sugar, cocoa, baking powder, bicarb, salt) together in the bowl of a stand mixer (or just a regular bowl if you are going to hand-mix).

-Alternate adding the dry ingredients and the wet mixture to the creamed butter and sugar in three batches.
-Mixing to combine and scraping down the sides of the bowl in-between additions.
+Add the wet ingredients to the dry ingredients in three batches.
+Whisking to combine and scraping down the sides of the bowl in-between additions.

 Pour the batter evenly into the prepared baking tins and bake for 20-30 mins until a cake tester or skewer inserted into the centre comes out clean.